danielsilva2017/yamlChanger/README.md

 * API now gets a new parameter: "index" - to change the proper container, if there is more than one container
 * Multiple bug fixes also solved to make changes a bit faster
+* Fixed a bug where queue would restart if changes took too much time